vistec-AI/Bilingual_StockTBSA/README.md

 ## Preparing the Dataset for Our Inference Code

-Our inference code (see inference_qwen.py) is designed to operate on the long format where each row represents a single (text, ticker) pair.
+Our inference code is designed to operate on the long format where each row represents a single (text, ticker) pair.

 Before running inference on the released dataset, you can convert the dataset to long format using the following code: